Ferndale Museum: Collection

 This bedroom exhibit is one of the domestic room exhibits depicting 19th century life.

 Historical exhibits include decorated rooms, where visitors can look through windows and doors of what could have been homes and businesses in late 1800s to early 1900s.
 A working player piano is located in a Victorian parlor near detailed miniature dollhouses of Victorian buildings.

 Banks of switchboards, where operators used corded plugs to connect callers, are displayed along with working crank telephones.
 Other historical exhibits include nautical history and artifacts from the first oil well drilled (1865) in California at Petrolia.

 Exhibits include farming, ranching, and blacksmithing.
-The lumber and dairy industry are also covered.
+The lumber and dairy industries are also covered.

 Native American artifacts, including baskets from the local Wiyot, Yurok, Karuk and Hupa, are exhibited along with interpretive information.
 Other artifacts include a woman's buckskin headband, hair ties used by a shaman, a smoking pipe, wrapping skin, and a gambling drum.
 Native wildlife displays also help interpret life of the times.

 Artwork exhibited include paintings from the 1860s by portrait painter Stephen William Shaw and photographs by Edna Garrett.

 In 2007, artists collective Empire Squared of Eureka, California donated labor to paint a mural featuring local history and scenery on the Shaw Street side of the museum.